rdpeng/rprogdatascience/manuscript/dplyr.md

 2. The subsequent arguments describe what to do with the data frame specified in the first argument, and you can refer to columns in the data frame directly without using the $ operator (just use the column names).

-3. The return result of a function is a new data frame
+3. The return result of a function is a new data frame.

 4. Data frames must be properly formatted and annotated for this to all be useful.
 In particular, the data must be [tidy](http://www.jstatsoft.org/v59/i10/paper).
 In short, there should be one observation per row, and each column should represent a feature or characteristic of that observation.